upei-aqua/DTU-DADS-Aqua/user_manual.md

 # Appendix II: Model output files

- The model produces a standard outputs based on the above summaries.
+ The model produces standard outputs based on the above summaries.
 These outputs are:

 1. Summaries per iteration (file name: **runID-ASF.txt**): *runID* is a variable used in `ASFoptions` file to assign an ID for the run.
 This summaries file includes the following variables:
     - Column 1: *FirstEpiDet*: day of first detection.